adamfenji/Data-Structures/README.md

 All projects were coded from scratch based on the textbook:  **_Data Structures and Algorithms in Java (6th Edition)_ by Goodrich & Tamassia**

-## 📂 Data Structures and Algorithms Implemented
+## 📂 Data Structures & Algorithms Implemented

 | # | Topic                        | Description |
 |---|-----------------------------|-------------|